The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 * At three or more targets, replace single target melee combos with Total Eclipse and Prominence.
 * At two or more targets, replace Holy Spirit with Holy Circle
-* In dungeons use Requiescat before Fight or Flight, since it is stronger in multi-target situations
+* In dungeons, use Requiescat before Fight or Flight, since it is stronger in multi-target situations

 For prolonged two-target encounters (rarely found outside of Ultimate raids), see the Advanced Guide (Coming Soon!) for more information.